The Pennine Way Pint

 Article by Chris Butterfield

 The Pennine Way, conceived by journalist Tom Stephenson in 1935 and officially opened on 24 April 1965, is Britain’s first long-distance footpath and has significantly influenced the British countryside.
-Inspired by the idea of a long walk from Scotland to Derbyshire, Tom Stephenson wrote the first official guidebook, which was published after the trail’s opening.
+Inspired by the idea of a long walk from Scotland to Derbyshire, Tom Stephenson wrote the first official guidebook published after the trail’s opening.

-The Pennine Way, along with the Coast to Coast walk, holds a special place in the hearts of many hikers, offering an experience of solitude and the beauty of the British countryside.
+The Pennine Way, along with the Coast to Coast Walk, holds a special place in the hearts of many hikers.
+It offers an experience of solitude and the beauty of the British countryside.
 Despite a decrease in popularity at one point, it has seen a resurgence, with many hikers completing the trail and celebrating their accomplishment with a traditional free half pint at The Border Hotel in Kirk Yetholm.
 This custom dates back to the trail’s heyday.

-Below is a selection of older articles that focus on the Pennine Way during its most popular years, particularly highlighting the tradition of offering a free pint to those who complete the trail.
+Below is a selection of older articles focusing on the Pennine Way during its most popular years.
+They particularly highlight the tradition of offering a free pint to those who complete the trail.

 During the mid-1970s, the Pennine Way experienced a surge in popularity, drawing thousands of walkers eager to complete the trail and claim their reward, a tradition started by Alfred Wainwright.
-Initially, Wainwright promised a pint of beer to every walker who completed the trail, as mentioned in his Pennine Way Companion.
+Initially, as mentioned in his Pennine Way Companion, Wainwright promised a pint of beer to every walker who completed the trail.
 This gesture was a significant part of the trail’s allure and became a celebrated aspect of the hiking experience.

-However, the overwhelming popularity of the trail led to an unexpected financial burden for Wainwright.
+However, the walk’s overwhelming popularity led to an unexpected financial burden for Wainwright.
 The cost of honouring his promise was substantial, as he personally financed the completers’ free pints.
 This financial strain led him to consider withdrawing his offer, but being a man of integrity, he decided to continue with the tradition, albeit with a modification.

 By 1979, due to the financial implications and the impact of inflation, Wainwright was compelled to alter the offer.
 In the 65th impression of his guidebook, he made a minor edit, reducing the reward from a full pint to a half pint of beer.
 Though seemingly small, this change was significant for those who treasured the tradition and the symbolic reward for completing the arduous journey.